City gates of Alsace - Riquewihr © French Moments

 Bœrsch

 • The Tour Haute (or Obertor) is located south of Bœrsch.
-Restored in 1908, it presents a fresco of Saint Medard, patron saint of the parish, by the painter Dietrich.
+Restored in 1908, it presents a fresco by Dietrich of Saint Medard, the parish’s patron saint.

 Fortified City Gates of Alsace - Porte Haute, Bœrsch © Ralph Hammann - licence [CC BY-SA 4.0] from Wikimedia Commons